Measuring Pharma’s Adoption of Industry 4.0

 Artificial Intelligence

-Although is a computing term that, strictly speaking, is not a technology, the introduction of this discipline in the industry boosted technological breakthroughs driven by the Industry 4.0 wave,
+Although is a computing term that, strictly speaking, is not a technology, the introduction of this discipline in the industry boosted technological breakthroughs driven by the Industry 4.0 wave,15 impacting the pharmaceutical industry as well.34

 3D Printing